The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 CPR 3.8(4) permits the parties to agree to extend, by prior written agreement, the time for doing an act as specified in a court order or the CPR, for which the consequences of a failure to comply are specified.
 The maximum period of the extension as set out in CPR 3.8(4) is 28 days and the extension must also not put at risk any hearing date (CPR 3.8(3) and CPR 3.8(4)).
 However note that CPR 3.8(4) is amended with effect from 2 April 2020 until 30 October 2020 to permit extensions of time up to a period of 56 days (which do not put hearing dates at risk) by virtue of CPR PD 51ZA, which was introduced as a temporary measure during the coronavirus (COVID-19) pandemic (CPR PD 51ZA, para 2).

 This agreement can be entered into by an exchange of letters (which is often the approach in practice) or by way of a formal agreement.
 For an example of such an agreement, see Precedent: Buffer agreement—agreement to extend time for compliance.
-For example letters requesting or responding to a
+For example letters requesting or responding to a request for an extension of time,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.